Suzanne Cooper

 In the 1930s, when she was still in her early twenties, Suzanne Cooper was one of the rising stars of British art.
 Mary Kisler, Senior Curator at the Auckland Art Gallery, NZ, where one of her paintings now hangs, compares her work to that of Eric Ravilious and Christopher Wood.

-Her work has been overlooked for decades, but since 2018 - with exhibitions at The Morley Gallery, The Fry Art Gallery Too in Saffron Walden, and at the Printroom Studio in Suffolk - this forgotten figure of British Modernism is receiving the recognition due to her.
-The Fry Art Gallery show was welcomed as 'revelatory... a rare and exciting event' (Country Life) and 'A long overdue show for a neglected star of 1930s art' (House and Garden).
+Her work was lost from public view for decades, but in 2018 an exhibition of her work at the Fry Art Gallery, Saffron Walden, was welcomed as 'revelatory... a rare and exciting event' (Country Life) and 'A long overdue show for a neglected star of 1930s art' (House and Garden).

 Suzanne Cooper grew up in Frinton, a seaside resort on the Essex coast.
 In 1935, when she was nineteen years old, she became a student at the Grosvenor School of Modern Art in London, where she was taught by the master print-makers Iain Macnab and Cyril Power.
 Over the next four years she exhibited her oil-paintings and wood-engravings at the Redfern Gallery, the Zwemmer Gallery, the Wertheim Gallery and the Stafford Gallery, and with the National Society of Painters, Sculptors and Print-Makers (founded by Henry Moore in 1929) and the Society of Women Artists.